Materials Testing and Analysis

 Solution: A beer bottle manufacturer wanted us to identify the chemical nature of a slimy material found on their beer bottles.
 These bottles had been returned by the distributor.
 Initial research indicated the material to be a detergent.
 The material was carefully removed and analyzed by Raman Spectroscopy.
 The spectrum of the unknown was compared with thousands of spectra of detergents and cleaners.
 A perfect match was found with a commercial cleaning agent.
 The problem was traced to a failed cleaning system in the bottle filling plant.

-For More Information Or A Free Quote, Please Request A Materials Testing Laboratory Quote Or Call (800) 930-5450 Today
+For More Information Or A Quote, Please Request A Materials Testing Laboratory Quote Or Call (800) 930-5450 Today